American Express has increased the sign-up bonus on the American Express Preferred Rewards Gold credit card from 20,000 to 30,000 points.

 - triple points on bookings with Amex Travel

 - 10% discount and a free additional driver on Hertz bookings

 - $75 in-hotel credit and an upgrade (based on availability at check-in) when booking 350 4-5 star hotels worldwide

 The American Express Preferred Rewards Gold credit card is a low cost (zero cost, actually, in Year 1) and high reward way to begin a relationship with Amex.

 If you were thinking about applying, it makes sense to do so now whilst the sign-up bonus is increased to 30,000 Membership Rewards points.

 Over time your card needs may change.
-Many people move on to the British Airways Premium Plus American Express because of the hugely valuable 2-4-1 voucher – but Amex Gold is a good way to get started.
-You still qualify for the British Airways Premium Plus sign-up bonus of 25,000 Avios in the future despite having already had Amex Gold.
+Many people move on to the British Airways Premium Plus American Express because of the hugely valuable 2-4-1 voucher – but American Express Preferred Rewards Gold is a good way to get started.
+You will still qualify for the British Airways Premium Plus sign-up bonus of 25,000 Avios in the future despite already having an Amex Gold card.

 Even if you eventually decide that the miles and points hobby is not for you, there are still plenty of other valuable ways to use your Membership Rewards points such as Amazon vouchers.
 Your 30,000 Membership Rewards points sign-up bonus converts into £200 of Nectar points if you route them Amex to Avios to Nectar.